anhdtd-vbee/CI_LightGCN_master/README.md

 ***This README is the guidience of reproducing CI-LightGCN results.
 Because the evaluation process of CI-LightGCN is a sequential scenes, if you run the code without any mid products it will cost very large time (for data processing, training at each stage, and testing at each staeg).
-So we also provide mid products for quickly reproducing at ```xxxx```.
+So we also provide mid products for quickly reproducing at ```https://rec.ustc.edu.cn/share/3c653b80-5954-11ec-b4f9-1d4b6ffa0972```.
 And our code can also run without any mid products, since it can automatically generate all mid products.***

 # REQUESMENT
 1.torch >=1.7.1